Meg Lees: Leader of the Australian Democrats

+Removal as leader

-However, a significant number of Democrat members remained unhappy with the GST deal, and began to agitate for a change in leadership.
+A significant number of Democrat members remained unhappy with the GST deal, and began to agitate for a change in leadership.
 Under the Democrat constitution, a petition of 100 members can trigger a leadership ballot of all the members.
 On the initial ballot, Meg Lees was returned unchallenged.
 Subsequently, the Democrats faced a decline in the polls which, by April 2001, were indicating that several senators would lose their seats at the elections due for later that year.
 The members agitated again for a leadership ballot and, this time, Stott Despoja announced her intention to challenge Lees for the leadership, and was successful, replacing her on 6 April 2001.

-In mid-2002, Lees began vocally opposing Stott Despoja's leadership, claiming that it had moved the party too far to the left.
+In July 2002, Senator Lees faced disciplinary action from the Democrats after she supported the sale of Telstra.
+Lees also described Senator Stott Despoja's leadership style as "autocratic", and claimed that Stott Despoka had moved the party too far to the left.
 This culminated in Lees leaving the party to sit as an independent in July 2002.

+Lees was active in the establishment of the Child Nutrition Programme in 1999, the Alcohol Education and Rehabilitation Foundation in 2001, and funding for Nyangatjatjara College, an indigenous college at Yulara in the Northern Territory in 2002.
+Lees also campaigned successfully for an alternative style of prescriptions, allowing for lifestyle changes to be included in doctors’ recommendations.
+Lees was also a member of the Parliamentary Delegation to Canada and China in late 2002.

 Australian Progressive Alliance

 In April 2003, Lees announced the founding of the Australian Progressive Alliance, which she claimed would have a more centrist view than the Democrats.
-However, she was defeated at the October 2004 election and her term expired on 30 June 2005.
+However, she was defeated at the 2004 federal election and her term expired on 30 June 2005.

+In 2003, Lees played a key role in convincing the Howard Government to trial Datacasting, technology capable of allowing for more accessible information and education services, to be conducted by the Australian Broadcasting Authority.
+Australian broadcast infrastructure company Broadcast Australia undertook a three-year trial in Sydney of a datacasting service using the DVB-T system for use in Australia.
+The trial consisted of a number of services collectively known as Digital Forty Four, providing ABC news, sport, and weather, as well as Federal parliamentary audio broadcasts, the Australian Christian Channel, and Expo Home Shopping.

+Post-political career

+Lees has been a board member of Operation Flinders Foundation since 2005.
+Operation Flinders seeks to transform the lives of young people through remote outback adventure programs.

+From 2006 to 2009, Lees was the chief executive officer of the Multiple Sclerosis Society of South Australia and Northern Territory.

+In 2018, at the annual Australia Day Awards, Lees was made an Officer of the Order of Australia for her service to the Parliament and contributions to environmental and taxation reform.